 Combustible Gas Sensing

 Often there is a choice of sensors that can be used to detect combustible gases.
 The two most common are Catalytic Beads and Infrared.
 Catalytic bead sensors detect the presence of any combustible gas by safely burning a small amount of the gas on a hot ceramic bead coated with a special catalyst.
 These sensors will detect any combustible gas, including hydrogen, but are subject to drift and poisoning.
-Poisoning can occur if certain substances containing silicon or similar compounds come in contact with the bead; if this happens, the compounds can coat the bead with an insulation layer that can keep the Catalytic Bead sensor from responding to combustible gas.
-The only sure way to ensure operation of a catalytic bead sensor is periodic calibration or bump tests where sensor response is measured when actual gas is applied to the sensor.
+Poisoning can occur if certain substances containing silicon or similar compounds come in contact with the bead; if this happens, the compounds can coat the bead with an insulation layer that can keep the Catalytic Bead sensor from responding to a combustible gas.
+The only sure way to ensure the operation of a catalytic bead sensor is periodic calibration or bump tests where sensor response is measured when actual gas is applied to the sensor.

 Infrared sensors use a completely different technique.
 These sensors measure the absorption of infrared light by hydrocarbon gases.
-Since they are microprocessor based, they perform multiple self-checks to ensure correct operation without the need for bump tests.
+Since they are microprocessor-based, they perform multiple self-checks to ensure correct operation without the need for bump tests.
 As with all sensors, they should be calibrated periodically to make sure they generate accurate readings.

-In sophisticated gas detection systems, the output of LEL detectors are generally combined into a single combustible gas alarm, either a strobe or horn or both.
+In sophisticated gas detection systems, the output of LEL detectors is generally combined into a single combustible gas alarm, either a strobe or horn, or both.
 This is very important in situations where the environment is noisy and where a simple display output is insufficient.
 In smaller systems, alarm horns and strobes can be directly attached to each gas detector to provide instant local warnings of hazardous conditions.